James M. Cushing

 Lieutenant Colonel James M. Cushing (circa 1910 – August 26, 1963) was a mining engineer in US Army who commanded the Philippine resistance against Japan on Cebu Island in the Philippines during World War II.

 Early life

 James McCloud Cushing was born at Guadalajara, Mexico, about 1910.
-George was a managing director of the Canada Mexico Trading Company.
 In 1920, the family was living in El Paso, Texas, and ten year-old "Jimmie's" native tongue was listed as Spanish.